simatic-ax/standardizer-tutorial-lib/doc/publishing-lib.md

 Goal reached?
 Check yourself...

-- you have a rough overview what Apax is and you know the terms `package manager` `library` and `registry` ✔
+- you have a rough overview what Apax is and you know the terms `package manager`, `library` and `registry` ✔
 - you have knowledge how the content of a package can be defined ✔
 - you know the workflow, how an apax package will be created ✔
 - you know, how scripts can be added to the apax.yml ✔